Improved Convergence Rate of Nested Simulation with LSE on Sieve: Asymptotic Analysis

 \end{assumption}

 Assumption \ref{assump:L_infinity_embedding} is for handling the error between the order statistics $\hat{f}_{(\lceil \tau n\rceil)}$ and the true quantile of $f(X)$, where we require point-wise asymptotic property.
 It is worth noting that this assumption is mild and can be met when $\mathcal{F}$ is chosen from commonly encountered spaces.
-For example, when $\CalF$ is a order-$m$ Sobolev space, we have $\alpha=1-1/(2m)$ \citep[Lemma 10.9]{geer2000empirical}, \cite[Sec 2.5]{van2014uniform}; when $\CalF$ is the reproducing kernel Hilbert space (RKHS) generated by Gaussian kernel, we have $\alpha=1$ \citep[Lemma E.4]{ding2023random}; when $\CalF$ is a ReLU neural network, we have $\alpha=d/(d+2)$ as we will show in Section \ref{sec: ReLU}.
+For example, when $\CalF$ is an order-$m$ Sobolev space, we have $\alpha=1-1/(2m)$ \citep[Lemma 10.9]{geer2000empirical}, \cite[Sec 2.5]{van2014uniform}; when $\CalF$ is the reproducing kernel Hilbert space (RKHS) generated by Gaussian kernel, we have $\alpha=1$ \citep[Lemma E.4]{ding2024random}; when $\CalF$ is a ReLU neural network, we have $\alpha=d/(d+2)$ as we will show in Section \ref{sec: ReLU}.
 These relationships are often referred as function space embeddings in general.
+Although estimating the parameter $\alpha$, indicative of the function space's smoothness, frequently poses a challenge.
+Recent theoretical research suggests that by utilizing adaptive procedures, KRR and neural networks can retain robust performance even when facing smoothness misspecification.
+For more information, refer to \citep{dicker2017kernel, blanchard2018optimal, cherief2020convergence}.